MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-on-azure.md

 This article describes the available solutions for hosting JBoss EAP on Azure, including the features and benefits of each option so you can choose the best one for your deployment.

-There are two hosting options for JBoss EAP on Azure: App Service and Virtual Machines & Virtual Machine Scale Sets.
+There are two hosting options for JBoss EAP on Azure: App Service and virtual machine scale sets.
 Both solutions are jointly developed and supported by Red Hat and Azure.

 ## JBoss EAP on Azure App Service